Samoreilly/java-damero/README.md

 For fast retries during brief outages, use 100 to 500 millisecond base delay.
 For external services that might take time to recover, use 1000 to 2000 millisecond base delay.
 For rate limited APIs, use 5000 millisecond or higher base delay with exponential backoff.

+### Use Non Retryable Exceptions

+Mark exceptions that represent data validation errors or business logic errors as non retryable.
+These should go directly to DLQ for manual review.
+Examples include IllegalArgumentException, ValidationException, or custom business logic exceptions.

 ### Monitor Your DLQ

 Always set up a DLQ listener to alert operations team when messages fail, log to monitoring system like Datadog or New Relic, trigger manual review workflows, and collect metrics on failure patterns.